-Mallory Sauer, one of Denver’s most loved fashion bloggers, died at age 27 one year ago today.
-The sad news was announced by her Aunt in a final post on her blog, S W E E T & S A U E R. “Heaven has a new fashionista now.
+A year ago today, Mallory Sauer, one of Denver’s most loved fashion bloggers, died at age 27.
+The sad news was announced in a final post on her blog, S W E E T & S A U E R. Her Aunt wrote, “Heaven has a new fashionista now.
 Mallory passed away peacefully, at home with her family on Wednesday, May 31, 2017.
 I know she is in heaven making sure everyone looks their best."

 Mallory was already battling Crohn's disease when the cancer diagnosis hit in September of 2015.
 It all started months prior when she had a strange side pain that felt like runners cramp, but it wasn’t going away.
 CT scans showed a small amount of fluid around her lungs with tiny nodules.
-After more scans, many procedures, endless tests, and hospital visits, doctors finally determined it was stage 4 metastatic melanoma.
-Once she learned that the cancer was treatable but incurable, Mallory decided to break the rules of fashion blogging and started sharing her health journey.
+After more scans, many procedures, endless tests and hospital visits, her doctors determined it was stage 4 metastatic melanoma.
+Once Mallory learned that the cancer was treatable but incurable, she decided to break the rules of fashion blogging and started sharing her health journey.

-'When Life Gives You Lemons' posts helped her followers understand the cancer side, but that was only part of the story.
-Though diagnosed at 18, Mallory rarely spoke about Crohn’s since she had been in remission for eight years.
+'When Life Gives You Lemons' blog posts helped her followers understand the cancer side, but that was only part of the story.
+Though diagnosed at 18, Mallory rarely spoke about Crohn’s disease since she had been in remission for eight years.
 All of that changed when she was taken off Remicade in order to treat cancer.
 “The one thing I NEVER wanted to happen since the day I was diagnosed is now happening to me,” she said.
-In August 2016 ileostomy surgery was performed due to a severe Crohn's flare.
-No matter what, Mallory was determined to follow her dreams, saying in a post, “Let's figure out how the heck to dress with an ostomy bag together."
+In August 2016 ileostomy surgery was performed due to a severe flare-up.
+But no matter what, Mallory was determined to follow her fashionista dreams by saying, “Let's figure out how the heck to dress with an ostomy bag together."

 The Colorado native and Pure Barre instructor was known for being a ridiculously good dresser and talented fashion designer, but what was she really trying to tell us in her short yet full life.